 Open the Excel Workspace after you create a project and browse through it to see all available formulas.

 To help speed up the building of automations for common tasks, StudioX suggests activities you may want to add to your project based on the activities you have already added.
 When you click the icon on the Designer panel, the Add an Activity search box appears with suggestions at the top of the list in the Common Scenarios section.
-Double-click an option and that scenario is added to your workflow.
+To add a common scenario to your workflow, click it.

 A common scenario can be a single activity or a set of activities that are grouped together in a logical order.
 All you need to do after you add a common scenario to your automation is select the data needed for each activity.

-Common scenarios are context-sensitive, the suggestions differ depending of where exactly you want to add the activity.
+Common scenarios are context-sensitive, the suggestions differ depending of where exactly you want to add it.
 For example, if you click inside an empty Excel File Card, the Common Scenarios listed are related to Excel tasks, such as Iterate through a table or range.

 Activities are the basic building blocks of an automation project, each representing one or more manual tasks that StudioX can automate.
 A sequence of related, interconnected activities makes up an automation project.
 When you consider automating a repetitive process, you must first break down that process into each of the individual manual steps you take and then identify the activities in StudioX that automate each of those steps.